Internet for Seniors

 Xfinity for seniors

 Xfinity is Comcast’s internet and TV service provider, available in 35 states plus the District of Columbia.
-Several Xfinity home internet plans can be good choices for seniors, depending on your budget.
+Depending on your budget, several Xfinity home internet plans can benefit seniors.

-We chose Xfinity as one of the best internet options for seniors because of its low-cost Internet Essentials and Internet Essentials Plus plans, which are great choices for qualifying low-income internet customers.
-However, even the regular Xfinity plans are budget-friendly, starting at $35 a month.
-Xfinity delivers plenty of speed that should be more than enough for older adults to get a great home internet experience.
+We chose Xfinity as one of the best internet options for seniors because of its low-cost Internet Essentials and Internet Essentials Plus plans, which are excellent choices for qualifying low-income internet customers.
+However, even the regular Xfinity plans are budget-friendly, starting at $35 monthly.
+Xfinity delivers plenty of speed so older adults can get an excellent home internet experience.

 Plan